dpak-ch/School_District_Analysis/Readme.md

 ### Summary of Changes
-Following is a summary of chnages with the elimination of Thomas High School 9th grade scores:
+Following is a summary of changes with the elimination of Thomas High School 9th grade scores:
 1. Ninth grade average scores across the disctrict dropped slightly.
 2. Average passing percentage for schools with spending in the $630-644 range dropped by 0.1%.
 3. Medium sized schools saw a slight drop in overall passing percentage.